luc-tielen/souffle-haskell/README.md

 module Main ( main ) where

-import Prelude hiding ( init )
 import Data.Foldable ( traverse_ )
 import Control.Monad.IO.Class
 import GHC.Generics
-import Language.Souffle.TH
-import Language.Souffle
+import qualified Language.Souffle.TH as Souffle import qualified Language.Souffle as Souffle

--- We use template haskell for directly embedding the .cpp file into this file.
+-- We only use template haskell for directly embedding the .cpp file into this file.
--- If we do not do this, it will link incorrectly due to the way the -- C++ code is generated. embedProgram "/path/to/path.cpp"
+-- If we do not do this, it will link incorrectly due to the way the -- C++ code is generated.
+Souffle.embedProgram "/path/to/path.cpp"

 -- We define a data type representing our datalog program.